trainline/environment-manager/docs/more/conventions.md

     d01-ExampleService

-If it was deployed using [Link:Blue/Green mode], it would also be suffixed with the relevant slice.
+If it was deployed using Blue/Green mode, it would also be suffixed with the relevant slice.
 For example:

     d01-ExampleService-blue